parttimenerd/jdwp/README.md

   - the program synthesizer guarantees that the order of the statements depends only on the structure of the dependency graph
 - test more
-- add cost model (remove costly statements from only similar programs)
 - add second level program cache
   - insert derived programs
-- use reply cache to cache all replies
 - look into generated programs and add sanity checks
   - i.e. ResumeRequests can never be the cause for something
-- program cache: improve similar program search: alter values in cause
 - "get thread dump" in IntelliJ does not work
 - implement tests with real OpenJDK
 - implement tester for OpenJDK to find bugs in JDWP error handling